Hari201002/Recipe_app/README.md

 ## 🚀 Features

-- 🔍 Search and filter recipes by title, category, or ingredients
+- 🔍 Search and filter recipes by title and category
-- ➕ Add, edit, and delete your own recipes
+- ➕ Add, and delete your own recipes
 - ✅ Mark recipes as “Tried” or “To Try”
 - 🧠 Suggest recipes using AI (Gemini API) based on ingredients you have
 - 🖼️ Upload recipe images